Deciding the right things to make and sell online depends on your goals as well as your situation. Let me explain.

 With the rise of artisans and small business owners, handmade items have risen in popularity over the last decade.
-Depending on your cost of supplies, there is certainly potential to have a lucrative business selling handmade items.
+Depending on your cost of supplies, there is certainly the potential to have a lucrative business selling handmade items.

 Handmade can be anything from all of the topics mentioned below to crochet items, printables, clay products, leather items, and so much more.
 You’re truly only limited by your imagination and creativity.

 The top platform for selling handmade items is no doubt Etsy (read more about how one mom is making money on Etsy here), but there are many others such as BigCommerce, Shopify, and Storenvy to name a few.

 10 Things to Make and Sell From Home